-Consultants who are unable to move out of the “subservient” box are unfortunately dominated by their client and the ability to influence from a position of mutual respect is minimal.
-Moreover, these consultants sometimes exhibit such deference to the client, that they simply assume the client “knows best” and forego their capacity to persuade – ultimately choosing to simply “go with the flow”.
+Those consultants who are unable to break out of the "subservient" mould are, regrettably, subject to the client's dominance, and their capacity to exert influence from a place of mutual respect is severely limited.
+In addition, these consultants often show such respect to the client that they just believe the customer "knows best" and forfeit their potential to convince; finally, they choose to simply "go with the flow."

 - Ignore: If a client refuses to discuss an issue rationally or insists on taking a position contrary to the goal of value creation without logical explanation, one strategy is to bypass the issue (for the time being) by simply ignoring it.
 Perhaps the client is having a bad day, is distracted by another issue or for some other reason is deciding to take position to demonstrate their authority.
 Agreeing with the client’s illogical perspective is potentially undermining to the goal or building a strong trusting relationship and it can also encourage the client to behave like this again in the future.
 Confronting an emotional client at such a moment may cause the issue to explode; not responding directly may give the client time to back off and “save face.”
 Let some time pass by and think of options to address the issue in alternative ways that may be less confrontational.
 If possible, it may be best to just let it go, and ignore the issue completely.

 - Redirect: Sometimes when a client is not behaving constructively, try redirecting their behavior by modeling how you would like the conversation to proceed.
 You want to show understanding and that you accept their concerns whilst at the same time asking that they do the same for yours.
 If they follow your pattern, you can (hopefully) get the conversation back on track without ever explicitly saying that it was off track.
 Phrases like “Perhaps we are mishearing you”, “Perhaps we’ve been unclear” can be helpful as well is indicating to the client how what they are asking for or looking to do may be counter to their own interests.